FatinIlham/Routine-Management-App/README.md

-# Scheduler
+# University Routine Manage App
-Scheduler is a class schedule android-based application for varendra university.
-Class schedule application is the key to a well-managed, organized classroom.
-Class schedule permit students

-to rapidly achieve everyday responsibilities that are obligatory of together the teacher and students.
-Here also have a class cancel option for teacher.
-Also have option for add extra class option, search empty class room.
-Finally, our project may be used as a model for the entire department.
+Scheduler is an android-based class schedule application for Varendra University.
+The application of class schedules is the key to a well-managed, organized classroom.
+Students' class schedules allow them to quickly complete daily responsibilities that are required of both the teacher and the students.
+There is also a class cancellation option for teachers here.
+There is also the option to add an extra class and search for an empty classroom.
+Finally, our project has the potential to serve as a model for the entire department.

-In that project we are developing an android-based application to provide up-to-date daily class time, identify overlap class, add extra class option, search empty class room information to the user’s needs and user will collect information.
+In that project, we are creating an android-based application that will provide up-to-date daily class times, identify overlap classes, add extra class options, search for empty class rooms, and collect information.

-For example, A user must need’s an account to login in this app, but he/she doesn’t have any account than he/she needs to sign up.
-Then the home page will be shown.
-In home page there will be multiple types of category.
-He/she can also select the category and can also collect these information.

 # Features